MEET OUR TEAM

 Kevin graduated from Purdue University in 2016 with a BS in Industrial Engineering.
 His original undergraduate work focused on Optimization and Human Factors.
 After graduation, he discovered a passion for space science and was inspired to pursue additional schooling, where he is currently studying Astrobiology by combining curricula from Biology and EAPS.
 In that capacity, he joined the SEND lab of Dr. Shalamar Armstrong, where his research has focused on studying how the soil microbial community responds to cover crop degradation.
 He is now excited for the opportunity to combine his eclectic multidisciplinary background with his interests in the study of exoplanets.

-Logan Grey is a junior majoring in Physics with a concentration in EAPS and is also pursuing minors in Sustainable Environments as well as Natural Resources and Environmental Science.
+Logan Grey is a senior majoring in Physics with a concentration in Earth, Atmospheric, and Planetary Sciences and is pursuing minors in Sustainable Environments as well as Natural Resources and Environmental Science.
 He has developed a passion for the environment and the natural phenomena of the universe after visiting several national parks and seeing how they relate to everyday life.
 Logan is a member of the Purdue chapter of the Society of Physics Students.
 After graduating, he plans to pursue graduate school and later work for an environmental government agency, but for now is excited about his research with the Johnson Cloud Lab.

-Jasmine Singh is a junior double majoring in Planetary Science and Atmospheric Science.
+Jasmine Singh is a senior double majoring in Planetary Science and Atmospheric Science.
 Ever since she was little, she has had a passion for space and space travel.
 Jasmine believes humanity's curiosity is what drives us to explore unknown worlds in and out of our solar system.
-In our species' insatiable hunger for answers within our universe, She believe that one of the most intriguing of those questions is about other planets' atmospheres, which will help us in the search for signs of extraterrestrial life.
-After completing her undergraduate studies, Jasmine plans on furthering her education and continuing to study planetary atmospheres with the aim of working for NASA.
+In our species' insatiable hunger for answers within our universe, She believes that one of the most intriguing of those questions is about other planets' atmospheres, which will help us in the search for signs of extraterrestrial life.
+She interned at NASA Goddard this past summer, working on an exoplanet climate model emulator, focusing on factors that influence exoplanet habitability.
+After completing her undergraduate studies, Jasmine plans on taking a gap year to work at NASA, and then applying to obtain her Ph.D. in Planetary Science.

 PAST CLOUD LAB MEMBERS